hollywoodiownu/LaryGaryModsAutoBrowser/README.md

 ## Acknowledgments

-- This project uses the secrets module for secure random number generation.
-- Tkinter for creating the GUI.
 - "Lary Gary Mods" for the creation and development of this tool.

 ## Disclaimer

-Cyber Password Generator is for educational and informational purposes only.
-The creator, "Lary Gary Mods," provides this software as is without any express or implied warranties.
-The creator is not responsible for any misuse of the software, nor for any damage, data loss, or any other problems that may occur directly or indirectly from using this software.
-Users are encouraged to use the generated passwords responsibly and to be mindful of where and how they are used.
+Lary Gary Mods Auto Browser is provided as is without any express or implied warranties.
+The creator, "Lary Gary Mods," is not responsible for any misuse of the software, nor for any damage, data loss, or any other problems that may occur directly or indirectly from using this software.
+Users are encouraged to use the tool responsibly and to be mindful of where and how they use it.
 This tool is not intended for illicit or unethical purposes, and the creator disclaims any liability for the misuse of this software.

-Please use this tool at your own risk, and ensure that you are in compliance with all applicable laws and regulations.
+Please use Lary Gary Mods Auto Browser at your own risk, and ensure that you are in compliance with all applicable laws and regulations.

 Developed with ❤ by Lary Gary Mods